5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 Over the past months, some institutional remote consultation programs at leading U.S. cancer centers, such as MSKCC or MD Anderson, have been adjusted or paused.

-5 Steps to Access Independent U.S. Cancer Specialists With Backgrounds at Top 5 Cancer Centers — Without Leaving Home
+5 Steps to Get a Educational Guidance from America's Top Specialists With Experience at Top Centers — Without Leaving Home

-Step 1: Decide What You Want From Your Expert Second Opinion
+Step 1: Decide What You Want From The Consultation

-Am I choosing between two or more treatment plans?
+Am I choosing between two or more treatment approaches?

-Do I want to know if there are clinical trials or newer options?
+Do I want to know whether clinical trials are relevant to my case?

 Step 2: Gather the Medical Records U.S. Specialists Will Need

-Comprehensive records help expert oncologists give you a better analysis.
+Comprehensive records help oncologists give you a better analysis.
 Try to collect:

 Pathology report from biopsy or surgery